sdi1982/fbinstant-phaser-typescript/README.md

 ```
 Output is bundle.js in dist folder

+The dist folder can be compressed and uploaded to Facebook Instant Games Hosting and tested

 ## Built With
 * [webpack-dev-server](https://github.com/webpack/webpack-dev-server) - Development server
 * [TypeSript](https://github.com/Microsoft/TypeScript) - Scalable JavaScript